armory/documentation/_user_guides/glossary.md

 #### Code Repository
 A source code repository is a private or public storage location for file archive and web hosting, used for source codes of software or web pages.

+#### Debian Package
+Debian packages (deb) are two tar archives contained in standard Unix ar archives - one holds the control information and the other contains the data used for installation.

 #### Detail
 Detail is also user-defined and can be any additional piece of information you want to label your cluster and server group with.